 - Coordinate the arrangement of existing and proposed land features and structures

 - Prepare graphic representations of plans using computer-aided design and drafting (CADD) software

 - Analyze environmental reports on land conditions, such as drainage and energy usage

 - Inspect landscape project progress to ensure that it adheres to plans

 - Seek new work through marketing activities or by giving presentations

 Landscape architects design attractive and functional public parks, gardens, playgrounds, residential areas, college campuses, and public spaces.
 They also plan the locations of buildings, roads, walkways, flowers, shrubs, and trees within these environments.
 Landscape architects design these areas so that they are not only easy to use but also harmonious with the natural environment.

-Landscape architects use several different technologies in their work.
-For example, using computer-aided design and drafting (CADD) software, landscape architects prepare models of their proposed work.
+Landscape architects use various technologies in their work.
+For example, using CADD software, landscape architects prepare models of their proposed work.
 They present these models to clients for feedback and then prepare the final look of the project.
-Many landscape architects also use geographic information systems (GIS) which offer GPS coordinates of different geographical features.
-This helps landscape architects design different environments by giving them clues on where to start planning and how to anticipate future effects of the landscape, such as rainfall running into a valley.
+Many landscape architects also use Geographic Information Systems (GIS) which offer GPS coordinates of different geographical features.
+This helps landscape architects design different environments by providing clues on where to start planning and how to anticipate future effects of the landscape, such as rainfall running into a valley.

-Landscape architects spend much of their time in offices, creating plans and designs, preparing models and preliminary cost estimates, doing research, and attending meetings with clients and workers involved in designing or planning a project.
+Landscape architects spend much of their time in offices, where they create plans and designs, prepare models and preliminary cost estimates, and meet with clients and workers involved in designing or planning a project.
 They spend the rest of their time at jobsites.